leifliddy/clamav.el6/README.md

 Builds the **clamav-0.103.4-1** rpms for Centos 6 systems

 I modified the clamav-0.103.4-1 Centos 7 SRPM and made it compatible for Centos 6 systems.
 All clamav RPMs build except for clamav-data, which I had to remove due to the size of the cvd files it contained.
+It's not really needed anyway, just pull in the latest definitions via ```freshclam``` after installation.

 **Fedora package install**
 ```